 Could inflammatory changes in the brain be one of the main drivers behind our epidemic of depression?
 And could this explain why anti-depressant medications often don’t work for people with depression?

-This is an exciting new area of research.
+An exciting new area of research

 The researchers in the study found that 62 percent of depressed people with high blood levels of C-reactive protein had a reduction in their depression while taking the infliximab, while only 33 percent of those with normal CRP levels noted improvement.
 This was the first time that a drug specifically targeting inflammation was used to successfully treat depression, and provides some support for the depression-inflammation theory.